Esp8266-IoT/blink/README.md

-# blink
+# blink example

-blink blue led of ESP8266
+blink blue led example for ESP8266

-* install ESP8266_RTOS_SDK and tools (guide at: https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/)
+install ESP8266_RTOS_SDK and tools (guide at: https://docs.espressif.com/projects/esp8266-rtos-sdk/en/latest/get-started/)

-* then
+then:

-  - git clone git@github.com:Esp8266-IoT/blink.git
+    git clone git@github.com:Esp8266-IoT/blink.git
-  - make clean
+    make clean
-  - make all
+    make all

-* connect your board and
+connect your board and

-  - make flash
+    make flash
-  - make monitor
+    make monitor

-* this is an example of build
+this is an example of build

     make all